profile-pic

 AI-interview Questions & Answers

-About your background by giving a brief introduction to yourself.
-So as you know, my name is Karanjan.
-I'll be working as a Node sales developer for around a decade now.
-Uh, for done, uh, going purely into a technical background.
-I worked.
+About my background by giving a brief introduction to myself.
+So, as you know, my name is Karanjan.
+I'll be working as a Node sales developer for around a decade now, going purely into a technical background.
+I worked for a decade now, going purely into a technical background.
+I worked in the health care domain.
 Is it recording?
 Yeah.
-So I've I've worked mostly into the health care domain.
-Couple of projects which I've worked on health care domain is due to insurance and the claim adjudication system that those were my recent project.
-Before to that, there were project, like, uh, really straight related, uh, into the US and the Canada, the MLS and the East Bay, open houses.
-So we pulled up all those information from the MLS, uh, data warehouse, and then we used to keep keep a track of all the data into our database.
-Then there were some drip campaign related functionalities, uh, which where we used Twilio and SendGrid.
-We used to send our scheduled SMSes, all the emails to our to our customers.
-And then I worked on there there there is another real estate domain like fgfggone031, if I remember, uh, correctly.
-That is the one domain where I worked on on the real estate.
-Then my my first project that was very interesting project, that was a a Raspberry Pi with the Node JS server in the US and Angular.
-So we used to we used to have a display set up in in different malls in into the, uh, Bangalore, uh, Bangalore and the some some restaurants and as well.
-So we used to play the advertisements for our customers onto those displays, and that's how the company started started getting the revenue for for the company and for the employees, um, after that much.
+So I've worked mostly in the health care domain.
+Couple of projects which I've worked on in the health care domain is due to insurance and the claim adjudication system.
+Those were my recent projects.
+Before that, there were projects, like, really straight related, into the US and Canada, the MLS, and the East Bay, open houses.
+So we pulled up all that information from the MLS data warehouse, and then we used to keep track of all the data in our database.
+Then there were some drip campaign related functionalities, which we used Twilio and SendGrid.
+We used to send scheduled SMSes, and all the emails to our customers.
+And then I worked on another real estate domain, like fgfggone031, if I remember correctly.
+That is the one domain where I worked in the real estate.
+Then my first project was a very interesting project, which was a Raspberry Pi with the Node JS server in the US and Angular.
+So we used to have a display set up in different malls in Bangalore, and in some restaurants as well.
+So we used to play the advertisements for our customers onto those displays, and that's how the company started getting revenue for the company and for the employees.
 And I started as an install developer.
-Like, I worked for around 6 years as a install developer completely.
-Then I started focusing more onto AWS technology, so I stopped working, um, more as a a front end developer.
-I started working as a back end developer plus the AWS serverless technologies like Lambdas, SQS, Kinesis, s 3, DynamoDB.
-So I've worked, um, other Amazon service, which I've worked on RDS, Glue as well, uh, Step Function, and that that is also part of as well as so, yep, that's it.
-Thank you.
+Like, I worked for around six years as a install developer completely.
+Then I started focusing more on AWS technology, so I stopped working more as a front-end developer.
+I started working as a back-end developer, plus the AWS serverless technologies like Lambdas, SQS, Kinesis, S3, DynamoDB.
+So I've worked on other Amazon services, which I've worked on, including RDS, Glue, Step Function, and that is also part of my experience.

-To answer these questions, I've so I've been using notes.
-We we can apply a lot of load balance on top of we can have multiple servers.
-We can apply low load balance on top of it.
-If we have a lot of traffic, that is one step we can do, or we can start using the Lambda function serverless technologies.
-If our functionalities are which can be processed within couple of minutes or seconds, then, yeah, Lambda functions are fine.
-It's going to take more than 15 minutes where Lambda doesn't work after 15 minutes.
-We can go over the fire gates as well.
-So, uh, using that fire gates, we can achieve all those things.
-And we are, again, on the top of a bargain.
-Maybe we have to apply the load balancers so that, uh, we can distribute our request to multiple fire may maybe in the fire gate, we don't have to apply.
-But in the in the containers part, yeah, we can apply the load balancer.
-Uh, I'm I'm talking about last 3 containers.
-There, we can apply load balancer.
-If you're using e c twos, there also, we can have multiple servers and then apply a load balancer where the traffic can be distributed.
-What other way?
-Configure trying to unexpected large volume of incoming request.
-Other part, like, assume you are running a very well 2 or 3 servers where you are able to perform well, but unexpectedly, you started getting the large volume.
-And you can have a, um, there is scaling group.
+To answer these questions, I've been using notes.
+We can apply a lot of load balancing on top of having multiple servers.
+We can also apply low load balancing on top of it.
+If we have a lot of traffic, that's one step we can do, or we can start using the Lambda function serverless technologies.
+If our functionalities can be processed within a couple of minutes or seconds, then Lambda functions are fine.
+It's going to take more than 15 minutes for Lambda to work, after which it doesn't work.
+We can also go over the firewalls as well.
+So, using those firewalls, we can achieve all those things.
+And we're, again, on the top of a bargain.
+Maybe we have to apply load balancers so that we can distribute our requests to multiple servers, and we don't have to apply the firewalls.
+But in the container part, yeah, we can apply the load balancer.
+I'm talking about the last three containers.
+There, we can apply a load balancer.
+If you're using EC2, there also, we can have multiple servers and then apply a load balancer where the traffic can be distributed.
+What other ways are there?
+To configure for an unexpected large volume of incoming requests, another part is, assume you're running a very well-performing 2 or 3 servers where you're able to perform well, but unexpectedly, you start getting a large volume.
+And you can have a scaling group.
 Yeah.
-You can add a scaling group here, uh, according to your need.
-Like, if your server is growing, uh, more than 80% of the CPU usage, you can have 1 more server running up that that can not running up.
-You can have 1 more span server spin up, which can handle your, uh, other request.
-Similarly, you can have a same scale scaling loop to reduce as well.
-Like, if your usage is now going lesser than 30%, then whatever servers you have spun up, you can just, um, close and then terminate them.
+You can add a scaling group here according to your need.
+Like, if your server is growing more than 80% of CPU usage, you can have one more server spin up that can handle your other requests.
+Similarly, you can have the same scaling loop to reduce as well.
+Like, if your usage is now going lesser than 30%, then whatever servers you have spun up, you can just close and then terminate them.

 How would you aggregate a node application for high availability and fault tolerance in the cloud?
-It's more of a same answer to the, um, having a lot of traffic.
-So high availability, maybe we can have multiple servers running up into a different different regions.
+It's more of a same answer to having a lot of traffic.
+So high availability, maybe we can have multiple servers running in different regions.
 Like, I'm taking an example of AWS.
 We have multiple regions.
-So we can if our user base is being spread across the world, then we can have multiple servers spanning spinning up according to whatever is nearest to the, uh, our demographics.
-Like, assume, uh, a lot of them are from the India, then we can have a server running up in Mumbai, then a lot of them in into the US and into US east 1 or US west 2.
-So we can have deployed the servers there.
-That will achieve the high availability.
-And default tolerance, uh, it again scaling group can help into that, or maybe alarms can help into that.
-So alarm, what can happen is if any of the servers go down, it can trigger an alarm.
-And from the alarm, maybe, I guess, we can trigger a scaling group, which can help us to spun up a new server and terminate the older one.
-That's how we can achieve the 1212 runs as well.
+So we can if our user base is spread across the world, then we can have multiple servers spinning up according to whatever is nearest to our demographics.
+Like, assume a lot of them are from India, then we can have a server running in Mumbai, and a lot of them in the US and in US East 1 or US West 2.
+So we can deploy the servers there.
+That will achieve high availability.
+And fault tolerance, again, scaling groups can help with that, or maybe alarms can help with that.
+So an alarm: what can happen is if any of the servers go down, it can trigger an alarm.
+And from the alarm, maybe we can trigger a scaling group, which can help us spin up a new server and terminate the older one.
+That's how we can achieve fault tolerance as well.

-What criteria will you use to decide, uh, between deploying a Node.
-Js application?
+What criteria will you use to decide between deploying a Node.js application?
 To be honest, I have never used the server or GCP.
-Mostly all of the companies are moving toward the serverless.
-I'll say AWS is much better because I've I've been using AWS for a long time, and working with AWS, I'm I should not say that.
-AWS has much more resources as compared to, like, if like, SQS, KNSL, ClueJobs, Fargate, ECS, uh, Lambdas, obviously, um, step functions.
+Mostly, all of the companies are moving toward serverless.
+I'll say AWS is much better because I've been using AWS for a long time, and working with AWS, I should not say that.
+AWS has much more resources as compared to SQS, KNSL, ClueJobs, Fargate, ECS, Lambdas, and step functions.
 Orchestration is very easy in AWS.
-Uh, to be honest, I don't have much knowledge on the Azure or GCP.
-I've not worked much on them, so my answer is totally on to the AWS.
+To be honest, I don't have much knowledge on the Azure or GCP.
+I've not worked much on them, so my answer is totally on AWS.

-Examining the following note is express code snippet.
-This into a performance issue in setting the database.
-Can you enter what might be causing the changes how it could potentially be fixed?
+Examining the following note is an express code snippet.
+This indicates a performance issue in setting the database.
+Can you enter what might be causing the changes and how it could potentially be fixed?
 Constant users await user dot find users dot users.
 It's just to await user dot find.
-Then once users are dot find, then you UID, see, also request our parent.
-ID.
-Instead of making the the first one is also database call.
-2nd one, I don't know.
-Okay.
-Maybe that's just some point internal JavaScript function.
-It helps to find.
-So what we can do is in the database yourself, while making a call at the 1, 2, 3rd line, we can mention there because as you know, right now, you have a user, 100, 200 users, when it goes to millions, pulling up all the million records should not be the correct approach.
+Then once users are found, you can get the UID, also request the parent ID.
+Instead of making the first one, which is also a database call, the second one, I don't know.
+Maybe that's just some internal JavaScript function that helps to find.
+So what we can do is in the database query, while making a call at the 1st, 2nd, 3rd line, we can optimize it because as you know, right now, you have a user, 100, 200 users, when it goes to millions, pulling up all the million records should not be the correct approach.
 As you are getting the unique ID of that user, you should pass that unique ID in the database call and pull up the one record itself, not more than 1.
-Yep.
 That way.
-Yep.
 That should be the only solution.

-How do you ensure Cloud Native Node Trust application respond gracefully to both predictable and predictable failure scenarios?
+How do you ensure Cloud Native Node Trust application responds gracefully to both predictable and unpredictable failure scenarios?
 Failure scenarios.
-So, basically, failure scenarios, your message has to be correct so that user understand what is the failure or client understand what is the failure.
-Second thing, um, for that that's about what for repeatable scenarios for unpredictable scenarios.
-Again, uh, whatever the API was and is intended to do, in case of any failure, the data should roll back.
-That is first thing.
-And then, uh, it should tell to the user of if if data gets rolled back, then, uh, it should not mention to the user that there is some, um, error, so they can retry again.
-And in the case of unpredictable or even in the predictive version, we should set some alert that, yeah, this error came up so that, uh, a respective team can look into it.
+So, basically, failure scenarios, your message has to be correct so that the user understands what the failure is.
+Second thing, for that's about repeatable scenarios for unpredictable scenarios.
+Again, whatever the API was and is intended to do, in case of any failure, the data should roll back.
+That is the first thing.
+And then, it should tell the user if the data gets rolled back, then it should not mention to the user that there is some error, so they can retry again.
+And in the case of unpredictable or even in the predictive version, we should set some alert that this error came up so that the respective team can look into it.
 Anything else?
-Yeah.
-That says it.
-Have to get the errors, you can set up CloudWatch alarms, which can be integrated with a lot many things.
-You can have the SMS or maybe Splunk integration as well then that can help to get the notification.
+Yes.
+You can set up CloudWatch alarms, which can be integrated with a lot of things.
+You can have SMS or maybe Splunk integration as well, then that can help to get the notification.

-Techniques would you use to reduce the complexity of large spring boot application?
-Spring boot.
-Uh, to reduce the complexity of large Spring Boot application.
-I am not sure about ex what sort of, uh, complexity happens in the Spring Boot application.
-What could be I've never logged into the many of the Java code.
-Spring boot application complexity.
-Maybe if any code has in complexity, try to try to divide it into chunks so that each and every functionality is understandable, have a proper commenting.
+Techniques I would use to reduce the complexity of large Spring Boot application is Spring Boot.
+To reduce the complexity of large Spring Boot application, I am not sure about what sort of complexity happens in the Spring Boot application.
+What could be done is I've never logged into the many of the Java code.
+Spring Boot application complexity.
+Maybe if any code has complexity, try to divide it into chunks so that each and every functionality is understandable, have a proper commenting.
 What else?
-So that was an argument installed so that it can force you force you to uh, make it a smaller function.
+So that was an argument installed so that it can force you to make it a smaller function.
 Yeah.
 Complexity.
-If you found that complexity is more than 15 of any particular edition code, it asks you to, uh, shorten it down.
-Um, what else we can do?
-Complexity.
-No. I don't think of anything else.
+If you found that complexity is more than 15 lines of any particular code, it asks you to shorten it down.
+We can also do code refactoring, extract methods, use dependency injection, and modularize the application.
 Major things divided into chunks so that those chunks can be reused for many other things.